Providing approximately 80 new homes and public open space for the community of Great Totham

 Gladman Developments are proposing a residential development of approximately 80 new homes including public open space and recreational facilities on land off Maldon Road, Great Totham.

 This website provides details of our proposals and allows you the opportunity to let us know your views, help us shape our next steps and keep track of the project’s status.

-Gladman is a privately run business with over 30 years of experience in the land and development industry.
+Gladman have over 30 years' experience in the land and development industry.
 We are committed to bringing forward sustainable development and delivering additional benefits to Great Totham wherever possible.

 Please take a look at our initial proposals and let us know your thoughts.
 We are interested to understand what services and facilities in the local area could benefit from improvements and would value your contributions to help shape our plans for Great Totham.